elnazshadkami/4-comma-Assignments_011/README.md

-# 4-comma-Assignments_01
+# 4-Comma-Assignment_01
-Assignments 1 , VIZA 626 Generative Art &amp; Design (Spring 2025)
+Assignment 1 for Generative AI and Design, VIZA 626 at Texas A&amp;M University (Spring 2025)

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->
 <a id="readme-top"></a>